AlexisTessier/vibrato-bdd/README.md

 			(function when_step_definition(objectOne, objectTwo, next) {
 				var resultOfComparison = this.deepEqual(objectOne, objectTwo)
-				//you can access to your ressources througt the this context
+				//you can access to your resources througt the this context

 				next(objectOne, ObjectTwo);
 			})